dfelinto/blender-manual/manual/modeling/geometry_nodes/mesh_primitives/circle.rst

 Fill Type
    How the circle is filled with faces.

-   None
-      Output just the edge ring without any faces.
+   :None: Output just the edge ring without any faces.

-   N-Gon
-      Fill the circle with a single face.
+   :N-Gon: Fill the circle with a single face.

-   Triangles
-      Fill the circle with triangles connected to a new vertex at the origin.
+   :Triangles: Fill the circle with triangles connected to a new vertex at the origin.

 Outputs
 =======